-Under the Amended Alimera Agreement, we granted Alimera rights to use our proprietary drug delivery platform for the treatment of uveitis, including NIPU, in the EMEA (under the ILUVIEN trademark) and subsequently withdrew our YUTIQ MAA and orphan drug designation for posterior segment uveitis.
+Under the Amended Alimera Agreement, we granted Alimera rights to use our proprietary drug delivery platform for the treatment of uveitis, including NIPU, in the EMEA (under the ILUVIEN trademark) and subsequently withdrew our YUTIQ MAA and orphan drug designation for NIPU.
 Alimera is now responsible for obtaining all regulatory approvals in the EMEA.
-Under this agreement, we have no control over Alimera's regulatory activities in the EMEA (with the exception of the completion of our ongoing Phase 3 uveitis clinical trials), including regulatory approvals, and no direct control over commercialization efforts for YUTIQ in the EMEA.
+Under this agreement, we have no control over Alimera's regulatory activities in the EMEA (with the exception of the completion of our ongoing Phase 3 uveitis clinical trials), including regulatory approvals, and no direct control over commercialization efforts for ILUVIEN for NIPU in the EMEA.
 Alimera has only limited experience in filing and supporting the applications necessary to obtain marketing approvals for product candidates.
+Alimera was responsible for filing a Type II variation for ILUVIEN for the treatment of NIPU.
+In December 2017, Alimera submitted a Type II variation for ILUVIEN to add the indication of recurrent and persistent NIPU to the ILUVIEN label.
+In January 2018, Alimera received validation of this Type II variation submission in all 17 European countries in which Alimera had previously received regulatory approval for ILUVIEN for DME.
+According to Alimera's public filings, Alimera submitted follow-up data supporting its Type II variation application in October 2018 and expects it will obtain approval for its application in the first half of calendar 2019.
 Obtaining approval of an MAA by the EMA is uncertain and Alimera may fail to obtain the approval.
-The MAA review processes, and the processes of other regulatory authorities, are extensive, lengthy, expensive, and uncertain, and such regulatory authorities may delay, limit, or deny approval of YUTIQ.
-Further, Alimera may abandon further development of YUTIQ in the EMEA.
-Because the full market potential of YUTIQ is contingent upon the successful development and commercialization of YUTIQ in the EMEA, we will be dependent on Alimera to achieve the full market potential of YUTIQ.
-If Alimera does not succeed in obtaining regulatory approval of YUTIQ in the EMEA for any reason, or does not succeed in securing market acceptance of YUTIQ in the EMEA, or elects for any reason to discontinue development of YUTIQ, we will be unable to realize the full market potential of YUTIQ.
+The MAA review processes, and the processes of other regulatory authorities, are extensive, lengthy, expensive, and uncertain, and such regulatory authorities may delay, limit, or deny approval of Durasert FA.
+Further, Alimera may abandon further development of Durasert FA in the EMEA.
+Because the full market potential of Durasert FA is contingent upon the successful development and commercialization of ILUVIEN for NIPU in the EMEA, we will be dependent on Alimera to achieve the full market potential of Durasert FA.
+If Alimera does not succeed in obtaining regulatory approval of ILUVIEN for NIPU in the EMEA for any reason, or does not succeed in securing market acceptance of ILUVIEN for NIPU in the EMEA, or elects for any reason to discontinue development of ILUVIEN for NIPU, we will be unable to realize the full market potential of Durasert FA.